-Tulane's purpose is to create, communicate, and
+Tulane's purpose is to create, communicate, and conserve knowledge in

 Tulane University, one of the foremost independent national universities in the South, is ranked among the top quartile of the nation's most highly selective universities.
 With ten schools and colleges that range from the liberal arts and sciences through a full spectrum of professional schools, Tulane gives its students a breadth of choice equaled by few other independent universities in the country.
 Tulane University's ten academic divisions enroll approximately 8,000 undergraduates and about 5,000 graduate and professional students.
 The schools of Architecture, Business, Liberal Arts, Public Health and Tropical Medicine, and Science and Engineering offer both undergraduate and graduate programs.
 Other divisions include the Schools of Law, Medicine, Social Work, and Professional Advancement.
 All divisions except the medical complex, which includes a teaching hospital and clinic, are located on Tulane's 110-acre campus in uptown New Orleans.